-Medical Recommendations by School Personnel
+Observations and Medical Recommendations by School Personnel

-The Director shall ensure that appropriate School personnel receive training on the provisions of Utah Code Ann. § 53G-9-203 regarding medical recommendations by School employees.
+The Director shall ensure that appropriate School personnel receive training on the provisions of Utah Code Ann. § 53G-9-203, including but not limited to training regarding medical recommendations by School employees and rules related to School employees communicating information and observations about a student's health and/or welfare.